Creating an address using the CLI

 showshows the following:

-Note three instances with IP addresses 10.0.2.111, 10.0.2.112, and 10.0.2.114 have just been populated and are updated automatically as you set the filtering condition above and the update interval specified in the GUI has been reached.
-Since these three instances have been up and running in the specified VPC, SDN Connector found them through APIs FortiGate called to AWS.
+Three instances with IP addresses 10.0.2.111, 10.0.2.112, and 10.0.2.114 have just been populated and are updated automatically as you set the filtering condition above and the update interval specified in the GUI has been reached.
+Since these three instances have been up and running in the specified VPC, Fabric connector found them through APIs FortiGate called to AWS.